appserver-io/appserver/_docs_1_1/configuration.md

 > In order to extend or override an existing configuration, it is necessary to use the sames names of the container or
 > server you wish to extend.
 If you do not use the same container or server names, you will end up creating a **NEW**
 > container or server, which is probably not the outcome you expected.
 To find the container or server names, please
-> refer to the application server's default configuration.
+> refer to the application server's default configuration in `etc/appserver/appserver.xml`.

 ## Module Configuration